Azure Monitor Metrics overview

 - Azure Monitor Metrics REST API - Allows you to access Azure Monitor platform metrics definitions and values.
 For more information, see Azure Monitor REST API.
 For information on how to use the API, see the Azure monitoring REST API walkthrough.

-- Azure Monitor Metrics Data plane REST API - Azure Monitor Metrics data plane API is a high-volume API designed for customers with large volume metrics queries.
+- Azure Monitor Metrics Batch REST API - Azure Monitor Metrics Batch API is a high-volume API designed for customers with large volume metrics queries.
 It's similar to the existing standard Azure Monitor Metrics REST API, but provides the capability to retrieve metric data for up to 50 resource IDs in the same subscription and region in a single batch API call.
 This improves query throughput and reduces the risk of throttling.

 All communication between connected systems and the Azure Monitor service is encrypted using the TLS 1.2 (HTTPS) protocol.
 The Microsoft SDL process is followed to ensure all Azure services are up-to-date with the most recent advances in cryptographic protocols.